Aimy in a Cage

-Aimy in a Cage is a 2015 American fantasy film written, directed, and produced by Hooroo Jackson.
-The film was released on January 8, 2016, and stars Allisyn Ashley Arm as Aimy.
-Terry Moore, Crispin Glover, and Paz de la Huerta co-star.
+Aimy in a Cage is a 2015 American fantasy film written, directed, and produced by Hooroo Jackson, based on Jackson's graphic novel Aimy Micry.
+The film stars Allisyn Ashley Arm as Aimy, with Crispin Glover, Terry Moore, and Paz de la Huerta in supporting roles.
+It premiered at the Portland Film Festival on September 8, 2015 before receiving a digital and physical release on January 8, 2016.

 Premise

 Aimy is a young teenager living in a world where a plague is slowly spreading throughout the world.
 Any teenagers that rebel against the system are given Wolworth Surgery, which changes them into controllable model citizens.
 The film takes place entirely within the family's apartment, while they attempt to civilize Aimy in an escalating cat and mouse battle, and the world ends around them.